-The objective of this study was to determine the degree of satisfaction with life of university teachers before and during the Covid-19 pandemic.
-It can be said that 55.7% of teachers perceived themselves to be more satisfied before the pandemic, the opposite occurring during isolation, decreasing this satisfaction to 45.5%.
-Also, dissatisfaction scores are observed, although, to a lesser degree before the pandemic (0.8% very dissatisfied, 2.3% dissatisfied), this is increased during confinement from 1.5% to 10.7% respectively, and an indifference from 13.7% to 26.7%, before and during the pandemic respectively.
-According to Paricio and Pando (2020), confinement generated changes in lifestyles and satisfaction in different populations, and the teaching area was no exception.
-The teaching work was marked by the restrictions caused by the pandemic, which generated changes in their emotional stability, due to excessive work at home and labor challenges presented by the confinement.
-The pandemic, according to Balluerka et al. (2020) and Robinet-Serrano and Pérez (2020), negatively influenced people's well-being, also due to routine changes, as commented by Álvarez (2020), Oros and Vargas (2020), confinement it has affected educational staff in their effort to continue teaching in isolation.
-On the other hand, another study by Quispe and García (2020) and Pressley et al. (2021), similar to ours, comments that life satisfaction was affected in terms of stress, anxiety and fears, due to the workload and changes in education.
-But beyond the labor part, the simple reason for confinement and confinement, a powerful factor to modify the aspects of personal satisfaction and tranquility.
+The objective of this study was to determine the degree of satisfaction with the life of university teachers before and during the COVID-19 pandemic.
+It can be said that 55.7% of teachers perceived themselves to be more satisfied before the pandemic, with the opposite occurring during isolation, thereby decreasing this satisfaction to 45.5%.
+Furthermore, dissatisfaction scores were observed to a lesser degree before the pandemic (0.8% very dissatisfied, 2.3% dissatisfied).
+This increased during confinement from 1.5% to 10.7% with an indifference from 13.7% to 26.7% before and during the pandemic, respectively.
+According to Paricio and Pando (2020), confinement generated changes in lifestyles and satisfaction in different populations as well as the teaching area was no exception.
+The teaching work was marked by the restrictions caused by the pandemic which generated changes in their emotional stability due to excessive work at home and labour challenges presented by the confinement.
+According to Balluerka et al. (2020) and Robinet-Serrano and Pérez (2020), the pandemic negatively influenced people's well-being.
+Also, due to routine changes, as stated by Álvarez (2020), Oros and Vargas (2020), the confinement has affected staff in their effort to continue teaching in isolation.
+On the other hand, another study by Quispe and García (2020) and Pressley et al. (2021), postulated that life satisfaction was affected by stress, anxiety, and fears due to the workload and changes in education.
+However, beyond the labour part, the simple reason for confinement is to modify the aspects of personal satisfaction and tranquillity.

-In relation to the perception of emotional exhaustion, although the pandemic has brought about a series of changes in education and therefore in teaching, the results do not show greater emotional exhaustion in the teaching population (Ourat-Ul-Ain, 2021).
-However, psychological exhaustion is the dimension that shows the greatest impact, especially in Chilean teachers.
-This could be explained by the need to make adjustments for teachers to provide distance education, meet the increase in demands. allocate more time to prepare classes, ensure proper connections and follow up on your students; In the specific case of Chile, 63% of teachers consider that they work more and with fewer conditions to carry out their teaching work (Economic Commission for Latin America and the Caribbean [ECLAC], 2020).
-In addition, problems that have arisen in the face of Covid19 and that have generated wear and tear are added, such as the logistics of teaching, little knowledge about the use of technological tools, difficulties in communication, ignorance of distance education pedagogical activities and the management of of socio-emotional aspects caused by confinement (Sánchez et al., 2020; Vargas et al., 2021)
+Although the pandemic has brought about a series of changes in education and teaching in relation to the perception of emotional exhaustion, the results do not show greater emotional exhaustion in the teaching population (Qurat-Ul-Ain, 2021).
+However, psychological exhaustion is the dimension that shows the most significant impact on Chilean teachers.
+This could be explained by the need to make adjustments for teachers to provide distance education, meet the increase in demands, allocate more time to prepare classes, ensure proper connections and follow up on the students.
+In the case of Chile, 63% of teachers consider that they work more and with fewer conditions to carry out their teaching work (Economic Commission for Latin America and the Caribbean [ECLAC], 2020).
+In addition, problems that have arisen in the face of COVID-19 and that have generated wear and tear are added, such as the logistics of teaching, little knowledge about the use of technological tools, difficulties in communication, ignorance of distance education pedagogical activities, and the management of socio-emotional aspects caused by confinement (Sánchez et al., 2020; Vargas et al., 2021).